European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 When this method call completes successfully, the advertising token (EUID token) is available for you to send to the bidstream.

 If the EUID identity stored in local file storage has expired and cannot be refreshed, you must call the `generateIdentity` method again to generate a new identity and get the resulting EUID token.
-The only exception is when the response to the following Android method/iOS object indicates that the DII was opted out of EUID:
+The only exception is when the response to the following Android method/iOS object indicates that the personal data was opted out of EUID:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>